saurabhssahu/git/README.md

 #### **git push**

 - `git push origin <local_branch>:<remote_branch>`- to push a different local branch to a different remote branch
+- `git push --all`- to push all the local branches to remote

 ---